Check out our Resources section for free tax guides, forms, and more!

 There are over 150 different types of penalties in the U.S. Internal Revenue Code.
 Depending on the severity of the IRS penalty, monetary fines or the forfeiture of property may be involved.
 If it is a criminal penalty, you may also face jail time.
 The most common penalties include:

-• Accuracy-Related Penalty.
-The IRS may impose an Accuracy-Related penalty equal to 20% of any underpayment of taxes due to certain actions on your behalf.
-This may include negligence, disregard of rules (careless, reckless, or intentional), understatement of income tax, or valuation errors.
+Accuracy-Related Penalty20% of tax underpayment due to negligence, disregard of rules (careless, reckless, or intentional), understatement of income tax, or valuation errors.Yes.
+It’s a one-time fee.

 Can I Get My Interest Reduced or Waived?

 Generally, the IRS does not reduce or remove any interest charges unless the penalty is removed or reduced.
 In very rare cases, due to an IRS error or delay, the IRS may remove any interest accrued due to its negligence.
 There is, however, one surefire way to reduce your interest – an IRS payment plan.
-If approved, the IRS will cut your Failure to Pay penalty in half which will reduce your interest fees, as well.
+If approved, the IRS will cut your Failure to Pay penalty in half, which will reduce your interest fees, as well.

 IRS Penalty Relief